AdityaPatel231003/Java/README.md

             <br> Example:- 1) To store marks of different subject of 50 Students
                            2)  3D Image Processing and 4D video processing

+STRINGS=>An object that represents a number of character values is called String. <br>
+         They are immutable can be mutable by StringBuilder and StringBuffer